 Applied kinesiology (AK) is a diagnostic tool in alternative medicine used by chiropractors and other healthcare practitioners to test muscular strength in order to determine how well the body functions.
-It was developed in 1964 by chiropractor George Goodheart, who concluded that the chemical, mental and structural aspects of health can be diagnosed based on discovering abnormal weakness occurring in particular groups of muscles.
-AK is not to be confused with kinesiology, which is the scientific study of the movements of the human body.
+It was developed in 1964 by chiropractor George Goodheart, Jr., D.C., who concluded that the chemical, mental and structural aspects of health can be diagnosed based on discovering abnormal weakness occurring in particular muscle groups.
+To learn more about this tool and alternative methods of treatment, read the following article.

 Organ dysfunction and muscle weakness